 False Belief 2:

 “ If prosecuted in Municipal Court, that will not affect immigration status.”
+(WRONG!)

 This is another common misconception.
 Again, what affects immigration status is the record itself, not where you were prosecuted.
 The court of prosecution is determined by a County Prosecutor’s Office.
 When a conviction record in a relevant database triggers attention, ICE can take appropriate action accordingly.